Frankie Schneider

-Frank E. Schneider (August 11, 1926 – November 11, 2018) was a stock car, modified, midget, and sprint car racer.
+Frank E. Schneider (August 11, 1926 – November 11, 2018) was an American stock car, modified, midget, and sprint car racer.
 He had one NASCAR Grand National Series victory at Old Dominion Speedway in 1958 driving a 1957 Chevrolet.
 He also won the 1952 NASCAR modified title, where it is suspected that he scored at least 100 wins.
-Schneider earned his nickname "The Old Master" through his ability to master anything with wheels.
+Schneider earned his nickname "The Old Master" for his ability to master anything with wheels.